VisaScreen®: Visa Credentials Assessment

 License / Registration / Diploma Information

 Validations of all licenses / registrations / diplomas are required.
-This includes:

-• Licenses, registrations, and diplomas that are currently held or that have been held in the past by the applicant from all jurisdictions, including foreign and domestic.
+CGFNS validates all licenses, registrations, and diplomas obtained by an applicant for the VisaScreen®: Visa Credentials Assessment Service, including those that are currently held or that have been held in the past by the applicant from all jurisdictions, both foreign and domestic.
+The signature of the validation authority must be dated within the last three years.

 Nursing Knowledge for Registered Nurses Only